openservicemesh/osm/docs/content/docs/tasks_usage/namespace_monitoring.md

 ### Policy Issues

-If you're not seeing changes in SMI policies being applied to a resources in a namespace, ensure the namespace is enrolled in the correct mesh:
+If you're not seeing changes in SMI policies being applied to resources in a namespace, ensure the namespace is enrolled in the correct mesh:

 ```bash
 osm namespace list --mesh-name=<mesh-name>